 Teacher education has been integral to the University of Arkansas since its founding in 1871.
 It began in what was called the Normal Department, a phrase included in the legislation creating the university.
 The term “normal” was used commonly in the 19th century to refer to the imparting of norms of exemplary teaching, and so to pedagogical training or to an institution devoted to teacher preparation.

-This was according to a history called Yesterday and Today that Christopher Lucas, a professor of higher education, wrote about the College of Education and Health Professions at the U of A.
+This was according to a history called Yesterday and Today that Christopher J. Lucas, a professor of higher education, published in 1998 about the College of Education and Health Professions at the U of A.

 “The normal feature of the university will be the first to bear fruit,” predicted Trustee Albert W. Bishop in the 1872 commencement address.
 “With experienced teachers secured, the material to work upon here, and the necessary appliances for instruction obtained, the friends of this institution are very much encouraged by what they see has already been accomplished.”

 He believed the state’s emerging public school system had begun to create a “new order of things in society” and the urgent need now was for an armory in which to forge classroom teachers, Lucas wrote.

 Ten normal students graduated with teaching diplomas in 1875, the first class for which commencement exercises were held in the university’s new building, later known as Old Main.

 The Bachelor of Science in Education was authorized in 1914.

 In 1917, the U of A Board of Trustees approved a request by faculty to create a college of education from what was then a school of education.
 The first four-year degrees were awarded to five students in 1916, the same year the Master of Science in Education was established.